sara-nl/griddocs/source/Pages/FAQ.rst

      Verifying - Enter MyProxy pass phrase:
      A proxy valid for 168 hours (7.0 days) for user /O=dutchgrid/O=users/O=sara/CN=Homer Simpson now exists on px.grid.sara.nl.

-* Now use the MyProxy pass phrase to get this proxy locally on the UI:
+* Now use the MyProxy pass phrase to get this proxy locally on the :abbr:`UI (User Interface)`:

   .. code-block:: console